 Grindstone General Store – Oldest Business in Michigan’s Thumb

-It isn’t often that two shops offering the same fare open in a small town at the same time.
+It isn’t often that two shops offering the same fare open in a small town simultaneously.
 But that is what is happening with Grindstone City ice cream.
 The Grindstone General Store is one of the oldest proprietorships in the Thumb.
 It’s well known for its huge ice cream cones served up for kids of all ages.
 The store also offers items produced by local artists.
-What is less known is a relative newcomer; Rybak’s Ice Cream and Candy Shop just down the street operating in a historic building, built by Aaron Peer in 1881.
-Rybak’s offers high-end ice cream, homemade candy and assorted gifts from local artists.
-The shop once headquartered the Grindstone operations which the town is famous.
+Less known is a relative newcomer; Rybak’s Ice Cream and Candy Shop just down the street, operating in a historic building built by Aaron Peer in 1881.
+Rybak’s offers high-end ice cream, homemade candy, and assorted gifts from local artists.
+The shop once headquartered the Grindstone operations, which the town is famous.
 The building has been beautifully restored.

 Rybak’s – Once Grindstone City Quarry Headquarters

 A Great Lakes shipper, Captain Aaron Peer, sought shelter in the area’s natural harbor in 1834.
 As his crew explored the dense forest and rocky beach for shelter and firewood, the men came across huge flat rocks lying about the shore and forests.

 Taking samples south to Detroit, they found the stone (part of the Marshall Sandstone Formation) to be impeccably suited for paving streets, replacing Ohio flagstone as the preferred medium.
 Within a couple of years, Captain Peer and his crew took advantage of the stone to sharpen their tools and shape them into grindstones shortly thereafter.
 A small port grew here as the industry took hold in the forest.